Keeping records

 • Etc…

-We will come back to the work at the Famous lab later.
+We will come back to work at the lab later.
 What we need to ask ourselves now is…

 Why do we need to keep good-quality records?

-Good scientific practice depends on keeping and maintaining good records.
-Good records ensure the data, analysis and results are transparent, reproducible and traceable to relevant persons.
-Traceability is also a guarantee that someone is accountable and can be contacted for further questions and clarifications.
+Good scientific practice relies on maintaining accurate and thorough records.
+Good records ensure that the data, analysis, and results are transparent, reproducible, and traceable to relevant individuals.
+Traceability also ensures that someone is accountable and can be contacted for further questions and clarifications.

-Good practice reduces the risk for data mistakes, data manipulation and research fraud.
-Making data and documentation open and transparent promotes the values of open science, and in the longer perspective, safeguards the integrity of science itself.
-Inability to share data and documentation, or inconsistencies in published results has revealed high-level fraud in the realm of science (e.g. the infamous cases of Dr. Yoshitaka Fuji, or Joachim Boldt), who both fabricated data and results, resulting in hundreds of retracted papers.
+Good practice reduces the risk of data mistakes, data manipulation and research fraud.
+Making data and documentation open and transparent promotes the values of open science and, in the long term, safeguards the integrity of science itself.
+The inability to share data and documentation, as well as inconsistencies in published results, have revealed high-level fraud in the realm of science (e.g. the infamous cases of Dr. Yoshitaka Fuji, or Joachim Boldt), who both fabricated data and results, resulting in hundreds of retracted papers.

 Not only is the fabrication of data and/or results a threat to the integrity of science itself.
 Once published, fraudulent papers can keep on being cited years after being retracted.

-While fraudulent activity is indeed a problem, the more positive arguments for keeping good quality records can be described by the FAIR principles.
+While fraudulent activity is indeed a problem, the more positive arguments for maintaining good-quality records can be described by the FAIR principles.
 Good records promote data and documentation being

 • Findable,